arw6329/family-tree-renderer/README.md

 ReunionPage is an interactive in-browser family tree renderer that allows you to build, edit, and explore family trees, written in React.

+See the [development branch](https://github.com/arw6329/family-tree-renderer/tree/development) for the latest version.
+It may have a more up-to-date version of this README.

 ## Demo

 https://family-tree-demo.arw9234.net